 Prior to the home media release, the newly remastered film was screened on September 26, 2009, as part of the New York Film Festival at Manhattan’s Alice Tully Hall.
 It was also screened nationwide for one day only on September 23, 2009, by Fathom Events.
 That screening was marred by technical difficulties at many showings with some having to be stopped and tickets refunded.
 Apparently, when the film was digitally downloaded by the individual theaters, some downloads were corrupt in one way or another and theater staff didn’t take the time to do any quality control prior to the screenings.
 Due to the popularity of this one-day-only screening, Fathom Events repeated the event that November 17th at which time the download issues were corrected.

 The boxed set was extremely popular.
 It was so popular that when the 75th anniversary came around, Warner Home Video released a new boxed set identical in design with slightly different content.
-In the intervening years the label released several various new versions in different packaging and a variety of cover art.
-The label was definitely getting their money’s worth!
+In the intervening years, the label released several various new versions in different packaging and a variety of cover art.
+The label was definitely getting its money’s worth!

 The promotion video for the boxed set and the “beauty shot” video highlighting the design and contents of the set.